 We want to know -- we need to know -- how defenses are being attacked.

 Though it won't translate perfectly from week to week, understanding which NFL defenses qualify as run funnels and which are pass funnels can and should change the way we create our daily fantasy lineups.
 Is a team's stalwart run defense forcing opponents to the air at a remarkable rate?
 How about secondaries so dominant (or teams so bad) that opposing offenses are turning to the run more often than usual?

-In this space, I'll highlight which players may benefit from squaring off against a run funnel or pass funnel defense in a given week.
+In this space, I'll highlight which players may benefit from squaring off against a run funnel or pass funnel defense in a given week, along with run-back options on the opposing team.
 This analysis will improve once we have in-season data with which to work, but using last year's defensive trends and evaluating offseason defensive roster moves should give us a reasonably solid early-season grasp of how opponents will approach certain defenses.